 All the dribbling skills in the world won’t amount to much if when you go to score a goal, your shooting technique fails you.
 Everything from your posture, to the angle of your foot, to the part of the foot you shoot with can affect your ability to score goals in a multitude of ways.
+Let's learn how to shoot properly so you can score goals in big games.

 Reuters: Cristiano Ronaldo when he played for Manchester United.